-When talking about wedding flowers, one would imagine arrangements with lush greeneries and florals in full bloom.
+When talking about wedding flowers, one would imagine arrangements with lush greeneries and flowers in full bloom.
 However, if you’re looking for unique flower arrangements, you could consider using dried flowers for your big day.

 Dried florals are turning to be a trend, especially for micro + intimate weddings.
-Not only are they a trend, but because of these DIY dried flower arrangements’ longevity, the usage + purpose goes well beyond the wedding day alone.
+Not only are they a trend, but because of these DIY dried flower arrangements’ longevity, their usage + purpose goes well beyond the wedding day alone.

-We would say even for the not-so-experienced decorator; you can set-up one table for under 5 minutes.
+We would say even for the not-so-experienced decorator; you can set up one table for under 5 minutes.
 If you need extra prep on the dried flowers, it will be a little longer, about 6-8 minutes.
 But definitely under 10 minutes!

 This is one of the beauties of dried and preserved flowers; it goes a long way!
 Also, super easy to package; all of it can go in a huge clear bag!

 While they are less vibrant and fragrant than fresh ones, dried flowers are equally stunning—their texturized feel always adds a unique rustic vibe.

 To give you some ideas, we’ve rounded up quick and easy dried flower arrangements you can DIY for your wedding!